-- 1.1 Local planning authorities (LPAs) have a longstanding role in planning for and demonstrating a sufficient supply of housing, as required by the National Planning Policy Framework [NPPF] (paragraph 68). - 1.2 The Housing Delivery Test (HDT) was introduced in the 2018 version of the NPPF, and is one of Government's initiatives to boost housing growth and seeks to encourage LPAs to have a more proactive role in supporting delivery, as well as greater accountability for under-delivery.
+- 1.2 The Housing Delivery Test (HDT) was introduced in the 2018 version of the NPPF, and is one of Government's initiatives to boost housing growth and seeks to encourage LPAs to have a more proactive role in supporting delivery, as well as greater accountability for underdelivery.
 The HDT measures the number of homes required over a three-year period against the number of homes that were delivered, and calculates the result as a percentage. - 1.3 The first HDT measurements for 2018 were published in February 2019, and were supported by the publication of the Housing Delivery Test: Measurement Rule Book (July 2018) and Housing Delivery Test: 2018 Measurement Technical note (February 2019).
-The 2019 HDT measurements were published in February 2020, and the most recent HDT measurements for 2021 were published in January 2022. - 1.4 The NPPF (paragraph 76) confirms that, where the Housing Delivery Test indicates that delivery has fallen below 95% of the local planning authority's housing requirement over the previous three years, the authority should prepare an action plan in line with national planning guidance, to assess the causes of under delivery and identify actions to increase delivery in future years. - 1.5 Eastbourne Borough Council (the Council) first published a Housing Delivery Test Action Plan in August 2019.
+The most recent HDT measurements for 2022 were published in December 2023. - 1.4 The NPPF (paragraph 76) confirms that, where the Housing Delivery Test indicates that delivery has fallen below 95% of the local planning authority's housing requirement over the previous three years, the authority should prepare an action plan in line with national planning guidance, to assess the causes of under delivery and identify actions to increase delivery in future years. - 1.5 Eastbourne Borough Council (the Council) first published a Housing Delivery Test Action Plan in August 2019.
 The purpose of the Housing Delivery Test Action Plan is to provide an overview of housing delivery in the borough and identify actions to assist in increasing delivery.
 The Action Plan includes an analysis of recent housing delivery, potential barriers to delivery and identifies actions needed to support and increase housing delivery going forward.
-The actions identified in this document aim to obtain a micro understanding of local issues and help stimulate housing delivery. - 1.6 The production of this fourth iteration of the Action Plan is the consequence of the 2021 HDT result.
+The actions identified in this document aim to obtain a micro understanding of local issues and help stimulate housing delivery. - 1.6 The production of this fifth iteration of the Action Plan is the consequence of the 2022 HDT result.
 The HDT Action Plan is considered to be a 'live' document and therefore will be updated on at least an annual basis, usually following subsequent HDT result publications.
 Interim amendments may also be made to keep the document up to date.

-2.0 Local context
+2. Local context